Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Coherent Pairwise Comparisons

-\subsection{Regularity through statistical models}
+For practical purposes, the authors suggest to run \Algo{QuickSort} repeatedly for a budget of $ c $ pairwise comparisons, until the budget is exhausted, resulting in a set of $ c $ comparison pairs and their outcomes, while ignoring the produced rankings themselves.
+Eventually, the final ranking is built by sorting the ML estimates of the BT model parameters based on the set of all $ c $ pairwise comparison outcomes.

+\subsection{Regularity Through Statistical Models}

-Since the most general task in the realm of preference-based bandits is to elicit a ranking of the complete set of arms based on noisy (probabilistic) feedback, it is quite natural to establish a connection to statistical models of rank data \citep{Ma95}.
+Since one of the most general tasks in the realm of preference-based bandits is to elicit a ranking of the complete set of arms based on noisy (probabilistic) feedback, it is quite natural to establish a connection to statistical models of rank data \citep{Ma95}.

 The idea of relating preference-based bandits to rank data models has been put forward by \citet{BuHuSz14}, who assume the underlying data-generating process to be given in the form of a probability distribution $\prob:\, \mathbb{S}_K \rightarrow [0,1]$.
 Here, $\mathbb{S}_K$ is the set of all permutations of $[K]$ (the symmetric group of order $K$) or, via a natural bijection, the set of all rankings (total orders) of the $K$ arms.